 Dr Margaret Leighton

-Dr Margaret Leighton joined the School of Economics and Finance at St Andrews as a Lecturer (Assistant Professor) in 2015, with tenure since 2019.
-She holds a PhD and an MSc in Economics from the Toulouse School of Economics in France, and a BA in Economics, with minor in Environmental Studies, from Mount Allison University in Canada.
+Dr Margaret Leighton is a Senior Lecturer in the School of Economics and Finance at St Andrews.
+She joined the department as a Lecturer (Assistant Professor) in 2015, after completing a PhD and an MSc in Economics from the Toulouse School of Economics in France.
+She holds a BA in Economics, with minor in Environmental Studies, from Mount Allison University in Canada.

 Dr Leighton is an applied microeconomist with a particular interest in education economics, as well as labour economics and development economics.